jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, Charles never had this lesson.
 In fact, he didn't have any lessons.
 No speech therapy to learn "turtle talk."
 No field trips to practice ordering a pizza with professional guidance.
 No fourth-grade teacher to give him winks to remember to breathe.

 Charles' gremlin didn't even have a name like "speech impediment."
 After all, in his day, doctors prescribed blood-sucking leeches as medicine.
-Like everyone, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.
+Like everyone else in his time, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
 I feel for him when I see a young king watching the party from afar, too afraid to join in.
 You can watch [The King's Speech](https://en.wikipedia.org/wiki/The_King%27s_Speech) to see all this in a movie.